jhc-systems/DelphiUIAutomation/README.md

 * TEditBox
 * TRadioButton
 * TStatusBar
-* TStringGrid (As the TStringGrid in Delphi is a pane, it is not possible to interact with the control via automation)
+* TStringGrid (using an extended TStringGrid control that implements UIAutomation patterns)
 * TPageControl
 * TTab
 * TTextBox

 [More details, and the status of currently supported controls](https://github.com/jhc-systems/DelphiUIAutomation/wiki/CurrentSupportedControls)

+# TStringGrid

+The [automatedstringgrid sub-project](https://github.com/jhc-systems/DelphiUIAutomation/tree/master/automatedstringgrid) allows the automation of some of the elements of the TStringGrid.
+It extends the control to allow it to interact with the MS-UIAutomation libraries.

 # Contributors
 Mark Humphreys